North Danville in Danville, Virginia — The American South (Mid-Atlantic)

 Erected 1985 by Virginia Landmarks Commission.
 (Marker Number Q-5g.)

 Location.
-36° 35.722′ N, 79° 23.128′ W. Marker is in North Danville, Virginia, in Danville.
+36° 35.722′ N, 79° 23.128′ W. Marker is in North Danville in Danville, Virginia.
 Marker is at the intersection of North Main Street (Virginia Route 293) and Keen Street, on the left when traveling north on North Main Street.
 Touch for map.
 Marker is in this post office area: Danville VA 24540, United States of America.
+Touch for directions.

 Also see . . .